4 of the best coffee alternatives on the Sunshine Coast

 Cacao and red rooibos tea – Izba Espresso, 695 Nicklin Way, Currimundi QLD 4551

-This funky espresso and tea house is built out of an old shipping container with a cosy little outdoor setting set around it.
+This funky espresso and tea house in Currimundi is built out of an old shipping container with a cosy little outdoor setting set around it.

 Their list of Jenier teas is impressive but I love the cacao and red rooibos tea, which can be served warm or chilled.
 I find rooibos can be a little bitter sometimes, however this tea is lovely and smooth and the cacao evens the flavour out.
 It’s really refreshing!